 Space is also tight at this restaurant as your neighbor is half an arm’s length away.
-If you have claustrophobia agoraphobia, you may want to go to a different restaurant.
+If you have claustrophobia or agoraphobia, you may want to go to a different restaurant.

-Address: 29 Myeongdong 10-gil, Myeongdong 2(i)-ga, Jung-gu, Seoul, South Korea
+- Main location: 29 Myeongdong 10-gil, Myeongdong 2(i)-ga, Jung-gu, Seoul, South Korea

-5. Yoognae Restaurant (유가네)
+4. Yoognae Restaurant (유가네)

 This place has a long queue but if you have a party of two and there is a table available, you’ll get to jump the line.
 Unfortunately, this place isn’t good for solo travelers due to the minimum ordering.

 There is a minimum order of 2 for your meats and everything is cooked in a giant skillet.
 Waiters came around to mix it up every few minutes so you don’t need to cook anything yourself.

 Then, we added ramen and assorted topokki (regular, sweet potato, and cheese stuffed) to the meats and the red-orange gochujang sauce.
 The gochujang was spicy but had great flavors mixed with the meats.